-Actually, yes, it can be done and it can succeed.
-How can an organization conduct a feasibility study?
-Pivot like many have and consider engaging a consultant who is willing to do interviews via Skype, Zoom or Meet.
+The answer is simple: engage a consultant who is willing to do interviews via Skype, Zoom, or Meet.
 A good adjunct to virtual interviews is a survey sent to your Board and other insiders.
-You'll find people are willing to talk, willing to give advice and to be heard.
+You’ll find people are willing to talk, willing to give advice and be heard.